Skip to main content

 Alcohol and Mental Health

-Alcohol use disorder often goes hand in hand with mental health issues.
+Like many substance use disorders, alcoholism often goes hand in hand with mental health issues.
 Depression and anxiety are common among people who struggle with alcohol addiction.
+In these cases, alcohol may be used to self-medicate against symptoms that occur with anxiety and depression.

 Alcohol Withdrawal and Detoxification

-Stopping alcohol use after heavy drinking can lead to withdrawal symptoms.
-These can be mild to severe.
+One of the reasons stopping alcohol use after heavy drinking can be so tricky is because it often leads to withdrawal symptoms.
+Though these symptoms can be mild to severe, they can also lead to death.
 Proper medical care is key for a safe detox process.

 Withdrawal Symptoms

 Alcohol withdrawal symptoms can start within hours or days after quitting.
-They may include:
+The timeline of withdrawal varies from person to person.
+For some, symptoms peak at 24-72 hours.
+Others may have issues for weeks.
+These symptoms may include:

 More serious symptoms can occur: